 There is one equivalent the same distance from the South Pole.
 Above this line the sun never sets during the summer solstice, and during winter solstice it will never rise.
 This phenomenon have many popular names as the Midnight sun, the Polar Day, the Eternal night, the Polar night.
 Up here the day last from approx. 25 of May to 18 of July.
 The Arctic circles change their positions due to the relationship between earth's axis and the sun.
 At the moment it moves 14,4 meters/year.

-There are two distinct summits on Kebnekaise, Sydtoppen (2117 m) and Nordtoppen (2097m).
-Sydtoppen is the highest point of Sweden.
+There are two distinct summits on Kebnekaise, Sydtoppen/South Summit (2097 m) and Nordtoppen/North Summit (2097m).
+Sydtoppen was the highest point of Sweden and the old elevation was usually given at 2113m.
+Due to recent warm periods the summit ice has melted and in the summer of 2018 scientists measuring the summit gave the Northern Summit the crown.
 On the summit there's snow and ice all year around.
 The height varies, depending on time of year and weather.
 Sydtoppen is a small glacier, about 40 meters thick.
 Bring crampons to prevent you sliding off to certain death, it's a open fall on one side, several 100 meters.
 There has been fatal accidents.

 The summit is a tiny little place, not much place to do anything but enjoy the views.
 One can cross over to the north summit, by an airy ridge The area is really a group of mountains, with three other peaks higher than 2000 m and numerous lesser.
 The area is heavily glaciated, about 40 glaciers.
 This is a very popular area to trek in summertime or ski in winter.
 The most popular walk is a marked path, Kungsleden, 450 km long, passing by Kebnekaise.
 It goes from Hemavan to Abisko.
 You can drink the water straight out of the brooks almost anywhere, except at crosspoints where many people meet.